Ready to say goodbye to student loan debt for good? Learn More

 Read more Google reviews ⇾

-When assessing the Maine bankruptcy exceptions noted below, please keep in mind that if you are filing bankruptcy jointly with your spouse, you are each entitled to a full set of bankruptcy exemptions.
-This means that unless otherwise noted, the bankruptcy exemption values available to you are doubled.
+When reviewing Maine bankruptcy exemptions, remember that if you’re filing jointly with your spouse, both of you are entitled to a full set of exemptions.
+This means the exemption values are doubled unless stated otherwise.

-For example, a single filer is entitled to a $400 “wildcard exemption” that allows them to protect property that cannot be exempted elsewhere.
-By contrast, a married couple filing jointly is allowed to claim a wildcard exemption worth up to $800 in aggregate value, as their exemption values are automatically doubled unless otherwise noted.
+For instance, a single filer can claim a $400 wildcard exemption to protect property not covered by other exemptions.
+However, a married couple filing jointly can claim a wildcard exemption worth up to $800 in total, as their exemption values are automatically doubled.

 If you’re single and have no qualifying dependents, Maine law allows you to exempt up to $47,500 worth of equity in your home or other real estate used as your primary residence.
-This equity amount doubles if you have minor dependents who live with you.
-Similarly, if you have adult dependents who are mentally or physically disabled and are therefore unable to maintain gainful employment or are at least 60 years of age.
-Note that Maine law also allows you to apply this exemption amount to a burial plot.
+If you have minor dependents living with you, the exemption amount doubles to $95,000.

-In addition to the jewelry exemption noted above, the following personal property exemptions are allowed under Maine law.
+In addition to the jewelry exemption mentioned, the following personal property exemptions are allowed under Maine law.
 Unless otherwise noted, the full value of the property in question is exempt:

 • Animals (up to $200 in value for each item)